 Effectively Managing the Psychosocial Wellness of a Workplace

-Workplace systems and policies can be implemented to mitigate these and improve psychological and social health, incorporating the monitoring of work environment conditions and the health (physical and psychological) of employees.
-Senior management, in particular, is best placed to establish practices and procedures to develop a positive psychosocial culture, which will ultimately impact employees’ work experience.Â
+Workplace systems and policies can be implemented to mitigate these issues and improve psychological and social health by monitoring work environment conditions and employees’ health (physical and psychological).
+Senior management, in particular, is best placed to establish practices and procedures to develop a positive psychosocial culture, which will ultimately impact employees’ work experience.

 How KINNECT can help

-All of our standard pre-employment, periodic and exit screening and monitoring medicals include industry-approved psychological and mental health questionnaires and can be customised to your workforce.
-Additionally, we have designed and developed several online courses in collaboration with our sister company, KINNECT Training, to ensure proactive health outcomes in your workplace:
+All of our standard pre-employment medicals, periodic health monitoring and exit screening include industry-approved psychological and mental health questionnaires, which can be customised to suit your workforce.

 Resilience in the Workplace Online Course